freekvh/dsmr-mqtt-wrapper/README.md

 standalone broker like mosquitto, easyly installed in hass.io or using docker (compose).

+List all the values that you want to publish via mqtt under values\_of\_interest:".

 Add a line in the crontab so that the script starts at boot, if you cloned this repo to the home directory of the pi user (/home/pi), add the following line: